-Fair Value Measurements - The Organization records its assets and liabilities at fair value.
-Fair value is defined as the price that would be received upon sale of an asset or paid upon transfer of a liability in an orderly transaction between market participants at the measurement date and in the principal or most advantageous market for that asset or liability.
-In addition, assets and liabilities are classified in one of the following three categories:
+Fair Value of Financial Instruments - FASB ASC Topic No. 820, "Fair Value Measurements" ("ASC 820"), applies to all assets and liabilities that are recognized or disclosed at fair value on a recurring basis.
+ASC 820 defines fair value as the price that would be received upon sale of an asset or paid upon transfer of a liability in the orderly transactions between market participants at the measurement date and in the principal or most advantageous market for that asset or liability.
+In addition to defining fair value, ASC 820 expands the disclosure requirement around fair value and established a fair value hierarchy for valuation inputs.
+The statement requires that assets and liabilities carried at fair value be classified and disclosed in one of the follow three categories:

-- Level 1 Quoted market prices in active markets for identical assets or liabilities - Level 2 Observable market-based inputs or unobservable inputs that are corroborated by market data - Level 3 Unobservable inputs that are not corroborated by market data
+- Level 1: Quoted market prices in active markets for identical assets or liabilities - Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data - Level 3: Unobservable inputs that are not corroborated by market data